Sea to Summit have redesigned bikepacking straps. Who thought something so simple could make such a difference?

 Putting Stretch-Loc bikepacking straps to the test

-I’ve been testing the new Stretch-Loc Straps from Sea to Summit for the last three months in coastal NSW Australia, riding 1000km of mixed gravel double track and a lot of single track—which I'm lucky enough to have right off the back doorstep of my humble home.
+I’ve been testing the new Stretch-Loc Straps from Sea to Summit for the last three months in coastal NSW Australia, riding 620 miles of mixed gravel double track and a lot of single track—which I'm lucky enough to have right off the back doorstep of my humble home.

 Testing needed to cover the worst of the stuff that bikepackers predominantly ride.
 This would give me the perfect opportunity to assess the unique design, features and functionality.

 In my tests over the past months, and discussions with the Sea to Summit design team, I’ve gotten a good feel for how these straps compare to others I have used in terms of durability, design, material, value and weight.